-10 Since implementation in 2009, there have been over 17,000 participants in the takeCHARGE residential customer programs.
+&lt;sup>10 Since implementation in 2009, there have been approximately 17,000 participants in the takeCHARGE residential customer programs.

-11 The 2008 Plan included total forecast energy savings from residential customer energy conservation programs of 57.4 GWh from 2009 through 2012 (see 2008 Plan, Table 1, page 11).
+&lt;sup>11 The 2008 Plan included total forecast energy savings from residential customer energy conservation programs of 57.4 GWh from 2009 through 2012 (see 2008 Plan, Table 1, page 11).

-anticipated implementation of changes to building standards in December of 2012, it will become mandatory for all new houses to install basement insulation.12 As a result, reassessment of program guidelines is warranted.
+participation to be responsive to awareness-building marketing activities.
+With the anticipated implementation of changes to building standards in December of 2012, it will become mandatory for all new houses to install basement insulation.
+As a result, reassessment of program guidelines is warranted.
 Retailers and contractors are important trade allies for this program.